 At TSG RAN #69 meeting the Study Item Description on "Study on channel model for frequency spectrum above 6 GHz" was approved [2].
 This study item covers the identification of the status/expectation of existing information on high frequencies (e.g. spectrum allocation, scenarios of interest, measurements, etc), and the channel model(s) for frequencies up to 100 GHz.
 This technical report documents the channel model(s).
 The new channel model has to a large degree been aligned with earlier channel models for <6 GHz such as the 3D SCM model (TR 36.873) or IMT-Advanced (ITU-R M.2135).
 The new model supports comparisons across frequency bands over the range 0.5-100 GHz.
 The modelling methods defined in this technical report are generally applicable over the range 0.5-100 GHz, unless explicitly mentioned otherwise in this technical report for specific modelling method, involved parameters and/or scenario.

 Subsequently, at the TSG RAN #81 meeting the Study Item Description "Study on Channel Modeling for Indoor Industrial Scenarios" was approved [23].
 The findings from this study item is also captured in the present technical report.
 The Industrial channel model was developed by considering new measurements and information in the literature.
 An overview list of all such contributions and sources is available in tdoc R1-1909706.

+Subsequently, at the TSG RAN #102 meeting the Study Item Description " Study on channel modelling enhancements for 7-24GHz for NR" was approved [24].
+The findings from this study is also captured in the present technical report.
+Channel modeling was further updated by considering new measurements and information in the literature.
+An overview of the information sources is available in tdoc [R1-2408998] [25].

 The channel model is applicable for link and system level simulations in the following conditions:

-- For system level simulations, supported scenarios are urban microcell street canyon, urban macrocell, indoor office, rural macrocell, and indoor factory.
+- For system level simulations, supported scenarios are urban microcell street canyon, urban macrocell, indoor office, rural macrocell, indoor factory, and [suburban macrocell].

 - Bandwidth is supported up to 10% of the center frequency but no larger than 2GHz.